Non-Reversible Parallel Tempering: a Scalable Highly Parallel MCMC Scheme: Setup and notation

 For SEO, the kernel $\Kcomm=\KSEO$ is given by a mixture of the even and odd kernels in equal proportion while for DEO the kernel $\Kcomm=\KDEO$ is given by a deterministic alternation between even and odd kernels, that is

 We provide pseudo-code for the DEO scheme in Algorithm \ref{alg_deo}.
 The pseudo-code also estimates the average rejection probabilities $r^{(i,i+1)}$ of swap moves between chains $i$ and $i+1$ which are used to optimize the annealing schedule in Section \ref{sec_computation}.
-When the schedule is fixed, lines 1, 12, 18 can be omitted and one should use ``for $i\in P$" on line 10.
+When the schedule is fixed, lines 1, 12, 17 can be omitted, and one should use ``for $i\in P$" on line 10.
+For simplicity, the swap in line 15 is shown for a \emph{parallel computing} context, where several cores have a shared memory, and hence line 15 is simply an exchange of pointers in an array, which is efficient thanks to memory sharing.
+For a \emph{distributed computing} implementation, where several machines do not share memory and instead need to communicate over the network, it becomes advantageous to swap annealing parameters instead of states.
+Refer to Appendix~\ref{app:distributed} for pseudo-code for the distributed computing implementation.